Red Heat (1988 film): Critical response

-On Rotten Tomatoes the film has an approval rating of 68% based on reviews from 25 critics, with an average rating of 5.5/10.
-The site's consensus states: "Red Heat's overreliance on genre formula is bolstered by Walter Hill's rugged direction and a strong touch of humor."
+On Rotten Tomatoes the film has an approval rating of 67% based on reviews from 27 critics, with an average rating of 5.5/10.
+The site's consensus states: "Red Heats overreliance on genre formula is bolstered by Walter Hill's rugged direction and a strong touch of humor."
 On Metacritic the film has a score of 61% based on reviews from 13 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4, and wrote: "The film is punctuated by violence, a great deal of violence, although most of it is exaggerated comic-book style instead of being truly gruesome.
 Walking that fine line is a speciality of Hill."
 Variety gave it a positive review, stating "Schwarzenegger [...] is right on target with his characterization of the iron-willed soldier, and Belushi proves a quicksilver foil.

 Hal Hinson of The Washington Post panned the film: "Red Heat is poorly, or even indifferently, made.
 It's a joyless exercise, and too much angry resignation seeps in for it to be very funny or very entertaining."
 Film historian Leonard Maltin seemed to agree with Hinson, calling the film "...cheerless and foul-mouthed, with two of the least-appealing characters imaginable as the good guys."